Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/index.md

 # Install on Azure

-The AI Unlimited manager provides configuration settings.
-After installing the manager, you'll use it to set up AI Unlimited and configure the engine's deployment on Azure.
+You'll use an ARM template to install the AI Unlimited manager on AWS.
+After you install the manager, you'll use it to set up AI Unlimited and configure the engine's deployment on Azure.

 :::tip
 For installation support, ask the [community](https://support.teradata.com/community?id=community_forum&sys_id=b0aba91597c329d0e6d2bd8c1253affa).
 :::

-***not yet liking this topic - will come back to it***